Woman against a giant sago palm. The feathers Kombai women wear as a sign of beauty include those of chickens and cockatoos.

-As Steeds stresses from the get-go, Kombai culture can be a bit of an enigma to clueless Westerners.
+As Steeds stresses from the get-go, Kombai culture can be a bit of an enigma to clueless westerners.
 To make matters more confused, Steeds notes that members of the Kombai are jokesters, and sometimes things said in jest are misunderstood by foreigners.
 Steeds, for instance, was told that since the Kombai houses were built meters above ground and in trees, no mosquitos could reach them at home.
-The explorer’s gullibility and subsequent confusion at being bitten was of endless amusement to his hosts, and the same nonsensical statement—that mosquitos could not fly to the tops of trees—was also picked up and reported in earnest by BBC.
+The explorer’s gullibility and subsequent confusion at being bitten were of endless amusement to his hosts, and the same nonsensical statement—that mosquitos could not fly to the tops of trees—was also picked up and reported in earnest by BBC.

-Jokes and superstitions aside, it seems that both Steeds and Lagrange found in the Kombai people a resilient and hard-working community fighting for survival.
+Jokes aside, it seems that both Steeds and Lagrange found in the Kombai people a resilient and hard-working community fighting for survival.
 The conditions in the forest are extreme, wet, and hot.
 The men spend their days hunting and axing Sago palms, while the women process the tree’s pulp, which makes for the mainstay of their diet.

 Reciprocation, kindness, and neighborliness are cornerstones of the Kombai value system, reports Steeds, and these ideals are realized in the quinquennial or decennial Sage Grub Festival, when one host clan invites members of surrounding tribes to enjoy a feast of the grubs that grow within the decaying trunks of palms.
 The grub is a luxury and a treat, and the hosts always feed each one of their guests—sometimes numbering in the hundreds—before eating themselves.